 (1) The actual cost of making copies includes employee time, the cost of the materials onto which the data is copied (paper, CD, DVD, etc.), and mailing costs (if any).

-(2) Also, if the school district does not have the capacity to make the copies, e.g., photographs, the actual cost paid by the school district to an outside vendor will be charged.
+(2) Also, if the charter school does not have the capacity to make the copies, e.g., photographs, the actual cost paid by the charter school to an outside vendor will be charged.

-2. All charges must be paid for in cash in advance of receiving the copies.
+2. All charges must be paid for [in cash or by check] in advance of receiving the copies.

+[Note: the charter school should identify the payment methods that it will accept.]

 B. Summary Data